 The Healthy Michigan Plan is a type of Medicaid coverage.
-Medicaid is unique from other government programs like Medicare, because each state chooses how they run their Medicaid plan.
-Medicaid is a federal-state partnership, where the federal government provides rules and resources and states can decide how to run the Medicaid plan.
-This means that Medicaid can be different from state to state.
-Some states like Michigan have expanded Medicaid coverage, and some choose to only follow the rules set by the federal government without offering any extra features or benefits.
+Medicaid is a partnership between federal and state governments.
+They work together to provide coverage.
+The federal government gives rules and resources.
+States run the Medicaid plan.
+This means Medicaid is different from state to state.
+Some states like Michigan have expanded Medicaid coverage.
+This means coverage includes extra benefits.

 What is the Healthy Michigan Plan?